 Five minutes later, the Barca man sent a curling free kick narrowly over the crossbar, but again the Argentines fell back into their slow rhythm and seemed happy to pass the ball between the defenders and midfielders.

 And they were almost made to pay after 65 minutes when Yasser Al Qahtani was first denied by the out-rushing Romero and then Fabricio Coloccini, who turned away the attacker's weak follow-up effort on the line.

 Soon afterwards, Romero was the hero once more when he raced from his goal to again thwart Al Qahtani, who had ran straight through the Argentine defence.
 Straight down the other end, half-time substitute Franco Di Santo was denied by Wahleed at his near post.

 Argentina created their first real chance of the evening with 13 minutes on the clock, but Di Santo headed the ball well over the crossbar from Di Maria's cross.
 Moments later, Aguero turned the ball around the corner for Messi on the edge of the box, but the latter was denied again by Waleed Abdullah.

 Di Santo once more showed that the international stage is still beyond his capabilities when he fired well off target with four minutes on the clock.

 But the Argentines should have had a penalty in the fourth minute of added time when the referee awarded a free kick on the edge of the area, despite the fact that Abdullah's challenge was at least a couple of yards inside the box.

-Aguero bent his shot wide, and the final whistle was duly called on an embarrassing night for Argentina, which has a vast amount of work to do as it builds towards the 2014 World Cup.
+Aguero bent his shot wide, and the final whistle was duly called on an embarrassing night for Argentina, who have a vast amount of work to do as they build towards the 2014 World Cup.